kai-qu/notation/README.md

 ### Music

-Please suggest good sources or quotes!
+Please suggest good sources or quotes.

 ### Cognitive effects of notation

-Please suggest good sources or quotes!
+Please suggest good sources or quotes.

 ---

-Thanks for reading! 📝
+Thanks for reading.